 In FS1, play is the main vehicle of delivery of the six areas of learning.
 It is a natural activity for children and it is through well-planned play that children learn with enjoyment and challenge.
 By providing opportunities for all children to explore and learn in a secure environment we extend children’s learning and experiences.
 Through play, we intend that children will:

-Develop a good understanding of sounds so as to give them a foundation to phonics.
+-Develop a good understanding of sounds, in order to provide them with a foundation to phonics.

 Foundation Stage 2